docarray/docarray/docs/advanced/document-store/milvus.md

 ### Collection loading

 In Milvus, every search or query operation requires the index to be loaded into memory.
-This includes simple Document access through DocArray,
+This includes simple Document access through DocArray.

 This loading operation can be costly, especially when performing multiple search or query operations in a row.